-In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
+In 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
 This standard is intended to improve financial reporting about leasing transactions.
 Amongst other changes, the standard will require both operating and capital leases to be recognized on the balance sheet and require incremental disclosures around the amount, timing and uncertainty of cash flows arising from leases.
-This standard is effective for the Company's 2020 fiscal year however early adoption of the standard is permitted.
+This standard is effective for the Company's 2019 fiscal year however early adoption of the standard is permitted.
 Based on the Company's current leases, the impact of this standard is not expected to have a significant impact on the consolidated financial statements.
 As events could change this impact, the Company will continue to assess the potential impact of this standard.

 In August 2016, the FASB issued ASU 2016-15, Statement of Cash Flows (Topic 230).
 The new guidance is intended to reduce diversity in practice of how certain transactions are classified in the statement of cash flows.
-This standard is effective for the Company's 2019 fiscal year although early adoption is permitted, provided that all of the amendments of the standard are adopted in the same period.
+This standard is effective for the Company's 2018 fiscal year.
 The impact of adopting this standard is not expected to have a material impact on the consolidated financial statements.